Michael-A-Kuykendall/muxide/docs/charter.md

 ## Versions

-* **v0.1.0**: Core MP4 muxing with H.264 video and optional AAC audio; single video and audio track; no B‑frames; blocking IO.
+* **v0.1.0**: MP4 muxing with H.264/H.265/AV1 video and optional AAC/Opus audio; single video and audio track; blocking IO.
+B-frames are supported when the caller supplies PTS/DTS explicitly.
-* **v0.2.0+**: Fragmented MP4, multiple containers, additional codecs, streaming support, performance improvements.
+* **v0.2.0+**: Multiple containers, async writers, additional streaming modes, and performance improvements.

 Once this charter is committed, it should remain unchanged for the duration of the v0.1.0 cycle.
 Future releases may introduce a new charter.